-The PROBA-V mission, developed as part of ESA's PROBA Programme and in the frame of the ESA General Support Technology Program (GSTP) is an ESA EO mission providing global coverage, with latitudes 35-75°N and 35-56°S covered daily, and between 35°N and 35°S covered every 2 days.
-The Contributors to the mission are Belgium and Luxembourg.
+The PROBA-V mission, developed as part of ESA's PROBA Programme and in the frame of the ESA General Support Technology Program (GSTP) is an ESA EO mission providing global coverage, with latitudes 35-75°N and 35-56°S covered daily, and between 35°N and 35°S covered every two days.
+The contributors to the mission are Belgium and Luxembourg.

 The PROBA-V satellite has a mass of 140 kg is 1 cubic metre in size.
-The main PROBA-V payload is the Vegetation sensor: a multispectral pushbroom spectrometer with 4 spectral bands.
-The payload consists of 3 identical cameras, each with a very compact Three Mirror Anastigmat (TMA) telescope.
-Each TMA, having a FOV of 34°, contains 4 spectral bands: 3 bands in the visible range (Blue, Red and NIR) and one band in the SWIR spectral range.
+The main PROBA-V payload is the Vegetation sensor: a multispectral pushbroom spectrometer with four spectral bands.
+The payload consists of three identical cameras, each with a very compact Three Mirror Anastigmat (TMA) telescope.
+Each TMA, having a FOV of 34°, contains four spectral bands: three bands in the visible range (Blue, Red and NIR) and one band in the SWIR spectral range.

 The satellite's ground segment and mission control centre are in Redu, Belgium complemented by a ground station for data reception and a processing and archiving centre at VITO in Belgium.
 The exploitation phase of PROBA-V is managed by ESA from ESRIN, ESA's Earth observation centre in Italy.